rdke/ansible/README.md

 ## Structure

 Keeping it as simple as possible, the playbooks in the root directory simply run roles from the roles directory.

+Docker projects are created in /srv by default.
+You can change the tasks if you wish to use /opt or other directories.

 ## Usage